“Hey Taylor, wake up.” A girl’s voice.

 “Outside.
 In front of the door.
-An iPod, maybe.
+A smartphone, maybe.
 There’s a guy, listening to music.
 Maybe he doesn’t have the headphones on or the buds in his ears.
-Or they aren’t plugged in to the iPod itself.
+Or they aren’t plugged in to the phone itself.
 Sounds like orchestra, or pop.
 It’s Latin?
 Or English?
 Both?
 That last bit sounded Japanese.
 Or Chinese.
 Is it racist I can’t tell the difference?”

 “You’re babbling, Taylor,” Brian said, not unkindly.

 Lisa briefly disappeared from my field of vision, “But she’s right.
 There’s a guy on the steps out front, listening to music.
 How did you know?”

 “Moth on the door.
 I was so busy listening, I forgot to make her go.
 I’m sorry.
 I’ll… I’ll-”